 Studies show that Fitbit and Oura sleep tracking is very inaccurate.
 For example, the measurement of being awake agrees with polysomnography half the time.
+So if you are still but awake while in bed, fitbit will think you are asleep.
 I think the consumer device sleep trackers are a measure of people's willingness to believe in anything.

 References and Reviews:

 The best consumer review I have found of the Oura ring:

 In the comments, the author's husband Chris states: “Who knows how accurate the ring is, but hopefully it’s at least consistently wrong in the same direction every time, so it can still help us see if we’re improving…” This may be true.
 After all, it's measuring something, right?
 The studies above measured a single night's sleep of many subjects, not one subject's sleep over many nights.

 My personal experience, is that even if these devices aren't accurate, they give you an idea of when you fell asleep, and when you woke up.
 For those that can't keep a regular sleeping schedule, that can be helpful upon waking, to know if you should keep sleeping, so your day won't be miserable.
 “I feel awake at the moment, but the fitbit says I only slept 5 hours.
 Definitely need to roll over and go back to sleep.”

 I have a Fitbit Charge 2, and I find it uncomfortable to sleep with.
 Sometimes my hand is numb because the bulky-thick watch has been pressing against my wrist.
 I've used it to track my sleep for many months, and am glad I tried it out, and *feel* like I have a baseline for future measurements, however, I'm unlikely to continue to use it for sleep tracking, unless it's to compare with a ring I purchase in the future.

 Update: Based on the article by Tomáš Baránek (medium.com), I've got my eye on Dreem.
 Unfortunately, it costs $500.